Program Details

 What happens next

-1. Peer review of your proposal will take approximately six to eight weeks.
+Your application will be peer reviewed, which will take approximately six to eight weeks.
 Proposals with multiple internships or that require revisions may take longer.
+Please note there is a chance your application will be returned with a request for revisions before it is approved.

-2. Partner organizations will receive an invoice (refundable if not approved), so that the intern receives payment when the project begins
+Following submission, partner organizations will receive an invoice (refundable if not approved), so that the intern receives payment when the project begins.
+Please note this invoice may be received before application approval, and does not guarantee approval.

-3. Mitacs will contact all participants with the outcome and applicable instructions.
+Once an outcome is available, Mitacs will contact all participants with the decision and applicable instructions.

 Application timeline